cairo-robotics/Behaviortree-rca/README.md

 ## Description of debugging functionality using GPT4

-This piece of software runs after the pick and insert experiment has been completed and observed by a user.
+This piece of software runs after the pick-and-insert experiment has been completed and observed by a user.
 The user is now presented with a terminal with GPT4 access preconditioned with the architecture of the behaviortree and access to the code's docstrings and client's node descriptions.
 Then the user provides the observations and a Q/A type conversation begins.
-If the system asks questions about success of a node, a kmeans model identifies that and uses an already designed prompt to accomodate the status of that node, along with it's description as given by the programmer.
+If the GPT system asks questions about the success of a node, a kmeans model identifies that and uses an already designed prompt to accomodate the status of that node, along with it's description as given by the programmer.
 Then this string is appended to the user's response(if they have anything meaningful to add, we do not expect the user to have node level understanding of the run) and passed to the GPT.

-Until now over 5-6 runs this system has shown promise while debugging and more runs are required to get a confirmed usecase for the system along with vision input which is now available.
+Until now over 5-6 runs this system has shown promise while debugging and more runs are required to get a confirmed use case for the system along with vision input which is now available.

 A few results can be seen here: